HirbodBehnam/MTProtoProxyInstaller/README.md

 Wait until the setup finishes, you should be given the links. (using `systemctl status mtprotoproxy -l` will display said links as well)

 To update, uninstall, change port, revoke secret or... the proxy, run this script again.
-#### Secure Only
-You can enable random padding with adding a `dd` at the beginning of secret in Telegram client.
-[Read More](#random-padding) If you enable secure mode, server drops the connections that are not using the random padding.
-#### Fake TLS
-Fake TLS is a method that makes the proxy look like TLS (something like websites traffic).
-In order to make your clients use it you have to share the specific link with them.
-The script will print it at the end.
 #### Managing The Proxy
 ##### Service
 Use `systemctl start mtprotoproxy` to start, `systemctl stop mtprotoproxy` to stop and `systemctl status mtprotoproxy -l` to see logs of script.